YOUNG ASPIRING AMERICANS FOR SOCIAL AND POLITICAL ACTIVISM

 YAASPA endeavors to build the self-efficacy of youth who desire to make change in our communities, pursue social science degrees, and social justice careers.

 Mission: To encourage and support disengaged and underserved youth to participate in their communities socially and politically, in order to make changes within the community.
 To create political and social awareness regarding issues that directly and/or adversely affects our communities, it is necessary to be educated.
 Through activism and education, we can redefine the standards that have been placed upon us.

-Vision: to cultivate youth be be civically engaged in community and career!
+Vision: to cultivate youth to be civically engaged in community and career!

 Redefining the standards to pull down the barriers!

 Janiece Mackey, PhD